chscott/ConnectionsSilentInstall/README.md

 8. Connections database creation

+9. Web server definition added to cell

-9. Uninstall of all components (individually or collectively)
+10. Uninstall of all components (individually or collectively)